 Adjusting sound balance can be considered a boon for people who are deaf in one ear, but like listening to music and watching movies.
 It is also helpful at times when your headphone stops working from one side.
 Using this feature you can still use it until you buy new ones.
-Aspiring musicians can also benefit with this as they can pull off some experiments on their music by controlling sound balance in their Android and iOS devices.
-Therefore we came up with this article which will show you how you can adjust the headphones left-right sound balance in Android and iOS devices.
+Aspiring musicians can also benefit from this as they can pull off some experiments on their music by controlling sound balance in their Android and iOS devices.
+Therefore we came up with this article which will show you how you can adjust the headphone’s left-right sound balance on Android and iOS devices.

 Adjust Headphone Sound Balance In iOS

 - Now, under the HEARING section, tap on Audio/Visual.

 Note: If you want to combine both the channels while playing audio then you can also toggle the Mono Audio switch in the same section to turn it on.